automerge/automerge-classic/INTERNALS.md

 choosing to preserve all history as it makes synchronisation easier (imagine a device that has been offline for a long time, and then needs to catch up on everything that has been changed by other users while it was offline).
+Moreover, being able to inspect edit history is itself a useful feature.

 Actor IDs, vector clocks, and causality